 Works to Repair the Great Windmill of Skerries

-In August 2025 works will commence to secure the future of the 5 Sail, Great Windmill of Skerries.
-Four new sails, or ‘arms’ of the windmill are being crafted by a skilled carpenter.
+In October 2025, works commenced to secure the future of the 5 Sail, Great Windmill of Skerries.
+Four new sails, or ‘arms’ of the windmill, are being crafted by a skilled carpenter.
 They are made on site here at Skerries Mills.
 A crane will take down the existing sails- one at a time, between Autumn 2025 and 2026.

 Things are moving at Skerries Mills